Eileen Brooke: Education

 Eileen Minnie Brooke attended East London College, earning a B.Sc. in mathematics in 1926, and an M.Sc. in mathematics in 1929.
 She completed doctoral studies in 1952.

 In Great Britain, 1940s–1960s

-In the 1940s, Brooke was based at the E. M. S. Statistical Branch in Norcross, and studied wartime health issues, including battle exhaustion, burns, and gastric ulcers.
+In the 1940s, Brooke was based at the Emergency Medical Service Statistical Branch in Norcross, and studied wartime health issues, including battle exhaustion, burns, and gastric ulcers.
 She was elected a fellow of the Royal Statistical Society in 1943.

 In the 1950s, Brooke was a statistician in the Medical Statistics branch of the General Register Office.
 She attended the Second World Congress of Psychiatry in Zürich in 1957, and presented a paper on schizophrenia.
 She also attended the International Congress on Mental Health in Paris in 1961.

 Brooke was co-author of The survey of sickness, 1943 to 1952 (1957, with W. P. D. Logan), and author of A cohort study of patients first admitted to mental hospitals in 1954 and 1955 (1963) and A census of patients in psychiatric beds, 1963 (1967).